Shelbourne F.C. in European football: UEFA Champions League 2007–08

 Despite winning the League of Ireland championship in November 2006, Shelbourne announced on 29 March 2007 that they would not be applying for a UEFA licence to compete in the 2007–08 Champions League first qualifying round.
 The club was demoted to the First Division by the FAI before the start of the 2007 season due to ongoing financial problems and it was unlikely they would have secured the necessary licence to take part in the competition.
+This ended the club's run of twelve successive appearances in UEFA competition.

 2024 Return To Europe

 After an 18-year absence, the Reds returned to Europe during the summer of 2024 to make their debut in the UEFA Conference League and were drawn as the unseeded side against St Joseph's from Gibraltar.
 Shels won the home leg in Tolka Park 2–1 with goals from Mark Coyle, after just 27 seconds, and Will Jarvis in front of a sold-out crowd of 3,655.
 Shels progressed on aggregate following a 1–1 draw at the Europa Sports Park.
 Sam Bone got the crucial goal to make the difference after St Joseph's had equalised the aggregate score.